hcfman/nextrieve/README.md

 https://www.eindhovenfotos.nl/1/ilse.nl.html#news1-y8

 According to the above artikel, in 1999 Computable magazine referred to Search.NL as the best scoring Dutch search engine, Altavista and Hotbot were first and second.
-I never read that article myself but I'm chuffed to read it in this history page.
+I never read that article myself but I'm proud to read it in this history page.

 It's based on tri-grams together with a secondary extra weighting step.
 The indexes use a technique for efficient document references based on a book called "Managing gigabytes".
 It was able to index 10GB of text with both fuzzy and exact indexes in about 5 hours on a Pentium IV with 2GB of ram.
 Not the fastest but not the slowest either.
 Not too bad for just 2GB total ram on the platform.